PROCESSED FOODS OR DAMAGING INGREDIENTS?

 Industrial scale food production and distribution is likely to be inevitable in order to feed the majority of people who live in cities, but most cheap processed foods encourage over-consumption and have damaging biological effects.
 Are processed foods bad per se or are the ingredients in most processed foods the problem?
 Can the ingredients in processed foods be changed to create therapeutic foods that can fit the challenge of “Food as Medicine”?
 No question modern packaged processed foods made from various combinations of sugar, starch, fat, salt, additives and preservatives are detrimental.

 Is it the processing or are the functional aspects of the ingredients the problem?
 Refined sugars and starches make up the bulk of processed foods and are dirt cheap commodities hence their universal use.
-However, take the processing further these commodities are used for the industrial production of low carb zero calorie sweetener “erythritol” while wheat starch can be processed to create resistant starch and maltodextrins, both proven prebiotics.
+However, take the processing further these commodities are used for the industrial production of low carb zero calorie sweetener “erythritol” while wheat starch can be processed to create resistant starch and resistant maltodextrins, both proven prebiotics.
 The best-known prebiotic, inulin is processed from chicory root.
-Galacto-oligosaccharides are now added to infant formula to better simulate the high concentration of prebiotics in human breast milk and the use of all sorts of industrially produced vitamins and nutraceutical supplements would be best judged on merit.
+Galacto-oligosaccharides are now added to infant formula to better simulate the high concentration of prebiotics in human breast milk and the use of all sorts of industrially produced vitamins and nutraceutical supplements would be best judged on merit rather than on being "processed".